-How to make night driving safer.
+How to make night driving safer

-More of us will be required to drive at night more frequently during late autumn and winter and we must adapt to the effects of these changing conditions on both ourselves and our vehicles.
+More of us will be required to drive our lease cars home at night more frequently during late autumn and winter and we must adapt to the effects of these changing conditions on both ourselves and our vehicles.

 Driving at night is not only considered less desirable than driving in daylight for many, but it is also proven to be more dangerous.